 ICE nabs dozens of illegal immigrants, some with sex crime convictions, in New York

-Immigration and Customs Enforcement (ICE) announced Tuesday that it arrested 118 illegal immigrants in New York in a five-day raid this month, more than 107 of whom were convicted criminals or had pending charges against them -- and slammed local politicians for protecting them and putting the public in danger in the process.
+Immigration and Customs Enforcement (ICE) announced Tuesday that it arrested 118 illegal immigrants in New York in a five-day raid this month, more than 107 of whom were convicted criminals or had pending charges against them -- and the agency slammed local politicians for protecting them and endangering the public.

 'ABOLISH ICE' GOES MAINSTREAM AS GILLIBRAND, DE BLASIO BACKS CALLS

-The agency, which has faced calls for its abolition from left-wing activists and a number of 2020 Democratic Party hopefuls, announced that 55 had either been issued a deportation order and failed to deport, or had previously been removed and returned illegally.
-The statement said that several had prior convictions for offenses such as child sex crimes, weapons charges, and assault.
+The agency, which has faced calls for its abolition from left-wing activists and a number of 2020 Democratic Party hopefuls, announced that 55 had either been issued a deportation order but weren't deported, or had previously been removed and returned illegally.
+The statement said that several had prior convictions for offenses such as child sex crimes, weapons charges and assault.

 “Ultimately, efforts by local NYC politicians have shielded removable criminal aliens from immigration enforcement and created another magnet for more illegal immigration, all at the expense of the safety and security of the very people it purports to protect,” the release said.

-It gave a number of examples of those arrested, including a 44-year-old Ecuadorian national arrested in Brooklyn, NY, who had previously been convicted of attempted sexual abuse of two girls under the age of eight.
-Also in Brooklyn, a 30-year-old previously removed Guatemalan was nabbed with convictions of harassment and "public lewdness."
-The statement also gave the example of a 23-year-old Dominican, who had previously been released from NYPD custody with an active detainer, who had a pending rape charge against a victim under the age of 17.
+It gave a number of examples of those arrested, including a 44-year-old Ecuadorian national arrested in Brooklyn who had previously been convicted of attempted sexual abuse of two girls under the age of 8.
+Also in Brooklyn, a 30-year-old Guatemalan, previously deported, was nabbed with prior convictions of harassment and "public lewdness."
+The statement also gave the example of a 23-year-old Dominican, who had previously been released from NYPD custody with an active detainer, who had a pending rape charge against a child under the age of 17.

 ICE has been aggressively defending itself against charges from activists that it targets otherwise law-abiding illegal immigrants, and regularly issues updates noting the crimes of those who it arrests and seeks to deport.